ljungster/rathDB_stencil/README.md

 ![RathDB UML Class Diagram](assets/class-diagram.png)

 Here are some brief (alphabetized) explanations for RathDB's main classes.
 For more in-depth explanations, check out our documentation in the `/core/include/` directories.
-For example, you will find documentation for the BlockInfoDatabase class in `/core/include/block_info_database/documentation` directory.
+For example, you will find documentation for the BlockInfoDatabase class in the `/core/include/block_info_database/documentation` directory.
 Note: not all classes have documentation.

 - Block: the Chain's way of recording information on Transactions.
 It is composed of a BlockHeader and a list of Transactions.